 Web conferencing involves a combination of technologies.
 Rather than dialling in by telephone, meeting participants connect to an online meeting place using their computers.
 This allows everyone to talk to each other using headsets connected to their computers.

-Many web conferencing systems also let you share your desktop, show presentation slides, store documents and resources that participants can download and allow participants to communicate by typing messages.
+Most web conferencing systems also let you share your desktop, show presentation slides, store documents and resources that participants can download and allow participants to communicate by typing messages.

 Web conferencing is good for giving presentations or training.
 As it allows meeting participants to share data while they meet, it's also a good tool for effective online collaboration.
 As with conference calling, there are a number of cheap and free web conferencing services you can try.